Alchemist0823/three.quarks/README.md

 - VFX json load and save

-three.quarks computes most particles information on CPU, and it uses customized shader and instancing technique to render those particles. three.quarks supports 1 dimension Bezier Curves for the best transform visual effect.
+three.quarks computes most particles information on CPU, and it uses customized shader , instancing, batch technique to render those particles with as less draw call as possible. three.quarks supports 1 dimension piecewise Bézier curves for the customizable transform visual effect.
 Most importantly, developers can customize how the particle system works by adding their own Behavior.

 ### Examples